This is a chapter in our Ultimate Guide to Live Chat Support. When you're ready, check out the other chapters:

-- Are not popular with customers.
-In a recent survey of 1,000+ people, 60% said they did not trust chatbots to communicate their issues effectively.
+Are not popular with customers.
 Your customer base and market space will vary, of course, but consumers are consistently wary of poor experiences from chatbots.
 In fact, following a negative chatbot experience, 30% of customers say they are likely to use or buy from a different brand.

 Will all of these issues occur for every installation of an AI chatbot?
 Not at all.
 There are certainly companies successfully using AI chatbots right now to help their customers.

 However, achieving that success involves a lot more cost, effort, and training than the AI hype would have you believe.
 Fortunately, there are other ways to get the same results with less expensive, more reliable tools you can implement today.

 Get the benefits of an AI chatbot without all the downsides